 CommonBond was founded by three Wharton MBAs who felt the sting of student loans after they graduated.
 The founders decided to provide a better solution for graduates, as they thought the student loan system was broken and in need of reform.
 As a result, they strive to make the refinance (and borrowing) process as simple and straightforward for graduates as possible.

-CommonBond* began by servicing students from just one school, and has rapidly expanded.
+CommonBond began by servicing students from just one school, and has rapidly expanded.
 Today, CommonBond loans are available to graduates of over 2,000 schools nationwide.
 Although the company traditionally offered loan refinancing to undergraduate and graduate students, CommonBond recently started offering loans for current students as well (both undergraduates and graduates).

 CommonBond is one of the top four lenders identified by MagnifyMoney to refinance student loans.

 As you might be able to tell by the name, CommonBond thinks of its community as family.
 There is a network of alumni and professionals within the community that want to help borrowers.
 This alone sets it apart from other lenders, as members often meet for events.

 While these are all great things, we know you’re more interested in how CommonBond might be able to help you make your student loans more affordable.
 Let’s take a look at what terms and rates they offer, eligibility requirements, and how they compare against other lenders.